 - The screen will show if your transaction has been approved and you will be given a receipt.

 No. Just use your existing PIN.

-A PIN can be reset by calling 13 1576.
-Another PIN will be mailed to you or your company’s card administrator.
-You can easily change your PIN at any Commonwealth Bank ATM or your nearest Commonwealth Bank branch.
+A PIN can be reset by calling 13 15 76.
+Another system generated PIN will be mailed to you or your company’s card administrator.
+You can easily change your PIN at any of our ATMs or visit us in a branch.
 Alternatively, you can visit your local Commonwealth Bank branch to create a new PIN.

 Most shops will accept your PIN when you pay for purchases.
 The merchant will ask you if you would like to sign or use a PIN.
 Where a PIN can’t be used you will be able to sign for your purchases.